cardboard-iguana/cardboard-iguana.com/log/2022-04-19-itprotv-comptia-security-plus.md

 ## CompTIA Security+ Exam Cram

-Today’s reading is Chapters 27 and 29, “Incident Response” and “Incident Mitigation”, from the Security+ Exam Cram.
+Today's reading is Chapters 27 and 29, "Incident Response" and "Incident Mitigation", from the Security+ Exam Cram.

 ### Cyber Kill Chain